denisse-orellana/ricomida/README.md

 # Ricomida webpage

 This projects presents a website for a food blog with the description of a recipe.
-Responsive web design that involves HTML, CSS & Bootstrap.
+Responsive web design that involves HTML, CSS, JavaScript and Bootstrap.

 ## Preview of the project